s3722151/Symmetric-Encryption-with-a-Key/README.md

 # Symmetric-Encryption-with-a-Key
+Summary
-The project involves creating a Java program that implements a symmetric encryption algorithm, such as AES (Advanced Encryption Standard).
-The program will allow the user to encrypt and decrypt text using a shared key.
-This project introduces you to the fundamentals of cryptography, Java cryptographic libraries, and working with data in different formats (byte arrays and strings).
-It also includes basic exception handling to manage potential errors during encryption and decryption.
+This project involves implementing a program in Java that uses symmetric encryption to secure text.
+It will allow users to input a shared key and text, encrypt the text using a symmetric encryption algorithm (e.g., AES), and then decrypt the text back to its original form.
+The project will give you hands-on experience with cryptographic libraries, handling byte arrays, and basic exception management.

 # Deadline
-January 31, 2025
+January 15, 2025 (2 weeks from now).
-You have about a month to complete the project, which should provide sufficient time to learn, implement, and test the program.

 # Step-by-Step Explanation
-Understand Symmetric Encryption

-Symmetric encryption uses the same key for both encryption and decryption.
-Example: If the key is mysecretkey123, the plaintext "Hello" could be transformed into ciphertext "A12b34!@".
-The same key is required to reverse the ciphertext back to "Hello".
-Project Flow

-Input Phase:
-The user provides a text string and a shared key.
-Example: Input text is "Confidential Message" and the key is "MySecureKey!".

-Encryption Phase:
-The text is encrypted using the shared key.
-Example: The program transforms "Confidential Message" into "3cL7pQ==%!".

-Decryption Phase:
-The encrypted text is decrypted back into its original form using the same key.
-Example: "3cL7pQ==%!" is decrypted to "Confidential Message".

-Java Cryptographic Libraries

-Use the javax.crypto package, which provides classes and methods for encryption and decryption.
-Example: Classes like Cipher help you apply cryptographic transformations.
-Working with Byte Arrays

-Text is converted to a byte array before encryption and vice versa during decryption.
-Example: "Hello" is converted into bytes [72, 101, 108, 108, 111] before encryption.
-Error Handling

-Implement basic exception handling to ensure the program doesn't crash when invalid inputs are provided or if encryption fails.
-Example: If the key length is incorrect, the program should display a clear error message like "Invalid key length!".
-Examples of Use Case

-User Input:

-Plaintext: "My Secret Text"
-Key: "Secure123!"
-Program Output:

-Encrypted Text: "7@f92T+Zf!"
-Decrypted Text: "My Secret Text"
-Testing the Program

-Test with various keys and plaintext inputs.
-Handle edge cases, such as empty input or incorrect keys during decryption.
+1.Understand Symmetric Encryption:

+Symmetric encryption uses a single shared key for both encryption and decryption.
+Example: If the shared key is "123456", the program will use this key to scramble (encrypt) and unscramble (decrypt) a message.

+2.Setup the Development Environment:

+Ensure Java is installed on your system.
+Use an IDE like IntelliJ IDEA or Eclipse.
+Import necessary cryptographic libraries (javax.crypto).

+3.User Input:

+The program will prompt the user to input the text they want to encrypt and a shared key.
+E.g.
+Enter text to encrypt: HelloWorld
+Enter encryption key: MySecretKey

+4.Encryption Process:

+The text is converted into a byte array.
+A cryptographic library (like AES) encrypts the byte array using the shared key.
+The encrypted byte array is converted back into a readable format (e.g., Base64 string).

+E.g. Encrypted Text: TWFuIGlzIGRpc3Q=

+5.Decryption Process:

+The user can input the encrypted text and the shared key.
+The program will reverse the encryption process, converting the Base64 string back to a byte array, and decrypting it using the same shared key.
+Example Output:

+Decrypted Text: HelloWorld

+6.Error Handling:

+Handle incorrect inputs, such as a wrong key or malformed encrypted text.
+Example: If the user enters the wrong key, the program should display an error message: vbnet
+Copy code
+Error: Decryption failed.
+Check the key and try again.

+7.Test Scenarios:

+Test with different texts and keys to ensure the encryption and decryption work correctly.
+Example Test:
+Input:
+makefile
+Copy code
+Text: Confidential

+Key: SafeKey123

+Encrypted Text: bXlwa3NlcQ==

+Decrypted Text: Confidential

 # LOG
 1/1/2025